selbadri/Measuring-US-Industry-Level-Productivity-1947-to-2023/README.md

 ## Description

-We combine data from US KLEMS, March 2017 Release (see Jorgenson et al. (2017) [^1]), with Eldridge et al. (2020) and Gerner et al. (2025) to extend US industry-level production accounts up until 2023.
+We combine data from US KLEMS, March 2017 Release (see Jorgenson et al. (2017) [^1]), with (see Eldridge et al. (2020) [^2]) and (see Gerner et al. (2025) [^3]) to extend US industry-level production accounts up until 2023.
 Additionally, we apply the methodology in Jorgenson et al. (2007) to produce industry-level measures of labor productivity and total factor productivity (TFP) for the corresponding time period.
 Our dataset covers 63 industries between 1963 and 2023 and 44 industries between 1947 and 2023.
 To the best of our knowledge, our dataset offers productivity measures with the most extensive temporal coverage and the highest degree of industry disaggregation for the entire US economy currently available.

 Users may download the final dataset [EV_production_accounts_1947to2023.xlsx](Output/EV_production_accounts_1947to2023.xlsx) from the [Output/](Output/) folder.
 Alternatively, if users intend to introduce changes, updates or look deeper into the methodology, we also provide a code.
 This code takes as input the underlying historical datasets and computes the final dataset using the methodology outlined in the documentation (see [manual.pdf](manual.pdf)).
 The remainder of this README file explains attribution & license, the structure of the repo and offers instructions on how users can set up a virtual environment to replicate the results.